 Seeing this happen, a good friend sent me an email that said “hey, saw this job posting for a leadership coach.
 Sounds like it’s made for you.
 I know you’re busy, but you should apply.”

 I took his advice, and long story short, I spent the next 6+ years helping bring the team together, coaching c-suite leaders, and teaching people how to build dynamic, thriving cultures.

-Turns out, no matter what industry I worked in, I have an inescapable love affair with helping people reach their potential and be happy.
+Turns out, no matter what industry I worked in, I have an inescapable love affair with helping people reach their potential and be the happiest versions of themselves.
 A major piece of the life puzzle.